OpenZeppelin/openzeppelin-foundry-upgrades/README.md

 Upgrades.upgradeBeacon(beacon, "MyContractV2.sol");
 ```

-### Deploying to a network
+### Deploying

-Use `forge script` to broadcast and deploy.
+Run your script with `forge script` to broadcast and deploy.
 See Foundry's [Solidity Scripting](https://book.getfoundry.sh/tutorials/solidity-scripting) guide.

 > **Important**
-> Include the `--sender <ADDRESS>` flag for the `forge script` command when performing upgrades, using an address that owns the proxy or proxy admin.
+> Include the `--sender <ADDRESS>` flag for the `forge script` command when performing upgrades, specifying an address that owns the proxy or proxy admin.
 Otherwise, `OwnableUnauthorizedAccount` errors will occur.

-### Verifying source code on Etherscan
+> **Note**

-Include the `--verify` flag when running `forge script`.
+> Include the `--verify` flag for the `forge script` command if you want to verify source code such as on Etherscan.
 This will verify your implementation contracts along with any proxy contracts as part of the deployment.

 ## Contributing